The Difference Between “Fragrance-Free” and “Unscented” Beauty Products

 Reading the long list of ingredients on the back of your favourite moisturiser may have you questioning: what is actually in my skin-care products?
 Unfortunately, certain oils, parabens, and – the most common – synthetic fragrances are often hidden behind fancy names that can be hard to detect.

-Fact is, more than 50 percent of all skin-care products contain fragrances with a lack of description for these chemicals.
+Fact is, more than 50 per cent of all skin-care products contain fragrances with a lack of description for these chemicals.
 They are typically found in items that we use routinely such as soap, lotion, makeup, serums, perfumes, and face cream.
-In hair products, fragrance is often included to provide a recognisable scent for brands labeled as phthalates and tend to be hidden in hairspray, shampoos, and conditioners.
+In hair products, fragrance is often included to provide a recognizable scent for brands labelled as phthalates and tend to be hidden in hairspray, shampoos, and conditioners.
 Most cosmetics with fragrance are considered safe to use; however, according to the International Fragrance Association (IFRA) , health concerns that can potentially stem from the 3,000 ingredients used in products that contain fragrance include allergies and toxicity, particularly for people with sensitive skin.

 Because of those underlying concerns, using fragrance-free products can prevent redness, rashes, or any sort of skin reaction.
 Still, there’s a grey area between the terms “fragrance-free” and “unscented” in beauty products, and the distinction between the two isn’t always so clear-cut on an ingredients label.

-Fragrance-free products are labeled that way to indicate that no fragrances or masking scents are contained in the product.
-Masking scents would deem the product as "unscented," meaning that a compound was used to cover the scent of the ingredients used.
-Despite being labeled as unscented, these ingredients often do have a smell but are disguised so it's not noticeable.
+Fragrance-free products are labelled that way to indicate that no fragrances or masking scents are contained in the product.
+Masking scents would deem the product as “unscented,” meaning that a compound was used to cover the scent of the ingredients used.
+Despite being labelled as unscented, these ingredients often do have a smell but are disguised so it’s not noticeable.

 Cosmetic chemist Ginger King indicates the importance of separating fragrance-free and unscented products in your skin-care routine.
 Her company, Grace Kingdom Beauty, is based in New York and New Jersey, where she has helped develop hundreds of products for beauty brands.
 “Unscented items have masking ingredients in the product.
 What you smell is the odours from the raw materials used, but there may be added chemicals.
 Fragrance-free can mean there is the use of essential oils or other aromatic extracts in the product, but they are not technically a fragrance.”

-Because many products use the term "unscented," we tend to classify these items as fragrance-free.
-However, noticing what is labeled on your products can potentially save your skin.
+Because many products use the term “unscented,” we tend to classify these items as fragrance-free.
+However, noticing what is labelled on your products can potentially save your skin.